exactly-once/Home/content/posts/messaging-infrastructure.md

 ## No transactions

-The simplest approach is to not use any transactions at all.
-In this case we have three visible and distinguishable failure modes:
+The trivial approach is to not use any transactions at all.
+In this case, we have three distinct failure modes:
 - business logic has executed
 - state change has been persisted
 - outgoing messages have been sent
-Note that if we are sending out more than one message, the number of possible failure modes goes up because sending each message constitutes one transaction.
-This business mode requires the least amount of technology but is the hardest one to work with as the business logic needs to take into account all these failure modes when processing a message.
+If we are sending out more than one message, the number of possible failure scenarios increases because sending each message constitutes a separate operation.

+This approach requires the least support from a technology perspective but is the hardest one to work with as the business logic needs to take into account all these failure modes and support deterministic behavior during retires.

 ## Atomic store-send-and-consume